-- 3.1 Executive on 17 March 2005 approved the Local Development Scheme (LDS).
-The Scheme stated that the Horley Town Centre Supplementary Planning Document (SPD) would be the subject of public consultation in March 2006.
-The Horley Town Centre Supplementary Planning Document (SPD) was prioritised by the Council to reflect areas in need of regeneration and to build on substantial amounts of work already being undertaken in this area. - 3.2 A draft framework plan was initially produced by Roger Evans Associates, which the Executive approved on 3 March 2005 for consultation.
-Following this consultation, this work has been used as the basis for drafting this Supplementary Planning Document (SPD), which puts this information in an appropriate form into a more formal planning document.
-Section 2 of this document provides a context of Horley Town Centre and the key issues which were identified to be addressed.
+- 3.1 Executive on 17 March 2005 approved the Local Development Scheme (LDS) which identified the production of the Horley town Centre SPD with a target for consultation in March 2006.
+The Horley Town Centre Supplementary Planning Document (SPD) was prioritised by the Council in the LDS to reflect areas in need of regeneration and to build on substantial amounts of work already being undertaken in this area. - 3.2 A draft framework plan was initially produced by Consultants Roger Evans Associates, which the Executive approved on 3 March 2005 for consultation.
+Following this consultation, this work was used as the basis for drafting this Supplementary Planning Document (SPD).
+When the consultation closed in May 2006, 24 individuals and organisations had commented on the document.
+Taking these comments and the result of the sustainability appraisal into account, the document was adopted by the Executive on 9th November 2006.